mountainaroma/produits/README.md

 English:🇬🇧

-To order sent your choice in writing sent the money to visionerf33@protonmail.com I will send you an order number and a postal follow-up
+to order, sent your choice in writing your full address and sent the money to viewf33@protonmail.com I will send you an order number and a postal follow-up

  QUESTION AND RESPONSE OF SECURITY

  Security question to the recipient: Ciel

-Security response: Bleu
+ Security Answer: Blue